Concordium/concordium.github.io/source/mainnet/tutorials/voting/voting-sc.rst

 The source code of your smart contract is going to be in the ``src`` directory, which already contains the file ``lib.rs``, assuming you follow the above guide to set up your project.

-The smart contract template also includes some examples tests under the ``tests`` directory, which you can delete for now.
-You will come back to tests later in this tutorial.

 In the ``lib.rs`` file, the first line brings everything from the |concordium-std|_ library into scope:

 .. code-block:: rust